Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What is the difference between logistics optimization and orchestration?

-Optimization focuses on planning the best routes or allocations, while orchestration focuses on executing and continuously adapting decisions in real time.
+Optimization focuses on planning the best routes or allocations before execution.
+Orchestration focuses on executing and continuously adapting decisions in real time as conditions change.
+Optimization is a one-time computation.
+Orchestration is a continuous feedback loop.

 How can logistics teams maintain control in dynamic systems?